Political pressure led to LRT timeline being shortened, inquiry hears | CBC News

 Adair also challenged Jensen on the reduced timeline for the project.
 The 12.5-km east-west LRT line was originally supposed to be completed by 2019.

-City staff told council it could shorten the timeline by a year, cutting six months of each of the procurement and construction schedules, and that it was possible some of the system could be finished in time for a ceremonial opening, or otherwise be part of Canada's 150th celebrations in 2017.
+City staff told council it could shorten the timeline by a year, cutting six months off each of the procurement and construction schedules, and that it was possible some of the system could be finished in time for a ceremonial opening or otherwise be part of Canada's 150th birthday celebrations in 2017.

+Adair asked Jensen a few times whether the motivation to finish the LRT faster came from politicians and not experts.

 The commission lawyer restated what he wanted to know: "The desire to accelerate the question schedule to that degree, or at all as the case may be, was not coming from experts who you were paying to advise you, it was coming from the mayor and council."